 Yesterday, Cliff Richard formally launched a legal action against South Yorkshire Police and the BBC.
 He filed a lawsuit at the High Court in London after the BBC broadcast coverage of a police search of his property.
 South Yorkshire Police gave the BBC advance notice that the search would take place on 14th August 2014, giving the broadcaster the opportunity to position a helicopter above the building in time to film the police arriving and departing.

-Ultimately, no charges were brought against him, though he argues that his reputation was damaged by the BBC's coverage of the investigation.
-(On the other hand, media coverage after the initial police search was largely sympathetic, with the tabloids reporting the investigation as an ordeal for Richard and presupposing that he was innocent.)
+Ultimately, no charges were brought against him, though he argues that his reputation was damaged by the BBC’s coverage of the investigation.
+(Media coverage after the initial police search was largely sympathetic, with the tabloids reporting the investigation as an ordeal for Richard and presupposing that he was innocent.)

 0 comment(s):